Basra: Effect of climate change

 The city of Basra was once well known for its agriculture, but that has since altered due to rising temperatures, increased water salinity, and desertification.

 Demographics

 Basra Metropolitan Region comprises three towns—Basra city proper, Al-ʿAshar, and Al-Maʿqil—and several villages.
 In Basra the vast majority of the population are ethnic Arabs of the Adnanite or the Qahtanite tribes.
 The tribes located in Basra include Bani Malik, Al-shwelat, Suwa'id, Al-bo Mohammed, Al-Badr, Al-Ubadi, Ruba'ah Sayyid tribes and other Marsh Arabs tribes.

 There are also Feyli Kurds living in the eastern side of the city, they are mainly merchants.
 In addition to the Arabs, there is also a community of Afro-Iraqi peoples, known as Zanj.
-The Zanj are an African Muslim ethnic group living in Iraq and are a mix of African peoples taken from the coast of the area of modern-day Kenya as slaves in the 900s.
+The Zanj are an African Muslim ethnic group living in Iraq and are a mix of African peoples taken from the coast of the area of modern-day Kenya and Tanzania as slaves in the 900s.
 They number around 1,500,000–2,000,000 in Iraq.